dchacke/berlin-lang/README.md

 ## Usage

-To transpile a .berlin file, use the [Berlin CLI](https://github.com/dchacke/berlin-cli).
+To start a Berlin REPL, use the [Berlin CLI](https://github.com/dchacke/berlin-cli).

+You'll also need the CLI to transpile a .berlin file.

 For direct usage within JavaScript, do the following: